It's time for an update

 ecoTEC plus boiler on the kitchen wall

-Nearly all boiler systems have a boiler flue, whether they are combi, regular or system boilers.
-They are essential to protecting the health of people living at the property.
-There are numerous regulations that affect boiler flues, including their size and where they can be placed.
+Nearly all boiler systems have a boiler flue, including combi, system and regular boiler systems.
+Numerous regulations affect boiler flues, including their size and where they can be placed.
+Here’s a quick look at the most common flue pipe designs:

 The exit point of a boiler flue depends on the building type and shape.
 The majority of boiler flues pass horizontally through the external wall next to the boiler.
 This is because it is often easier and cheaper than passing the flue vertically, which requires extra parts and work to install.